prefix-dev/pixi/docs/basic_usage.md

 ```

 You've just learned the basic features of pixi:

+1. initializing a project
-1. adding a dependency.
+2. adding a dependency.
 2. adding a task, and executing it.
 3. running a program.

 Feel free to play around with what you just learned like adding more tasks, dependencies or code.
-If you want to learn more, checkout out our [in-depth documentation](./advanced)

 Happy coding!